"Touch the body with a loving touch. If your hands are gentle and loving, your

 forefront of a resurgence of interest in native Hawaiian healing.
 The history of

-Lomi Lomi, however, goes back to the beginning of the history of Hawaii.
+Lomi Lomi, however, goes back beyond the history of Hawaii to ancient India.

 Defining Lomi Lomi